linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 - all other unencrypted HTTP traffic need to be redirected to an internal service

-To begin with, lets create our internal service to which traffic should be
+To begin with, let's create our internal service to which traffic should be
 redirected:

 ```bash